philipmat/django-permissivecsrf/README.rst

 ==========================

-Are you using Django and trying to POST from a normal HTTP page to an HTTPS on only to be hit by the puzzling *"Referer checking failed - http://example.com/ does not match https://example.com/"*?
+Are you using Django and trying to POST from a normal HTTP page to an HTTPS, only to be hit by the puzzling
+*"Referer checking failed - http://example.com/ does not match https://example.com/"*?

 First, you should know that there are `good reasons why this is happening`_,